This post may contain affiliate links. Read my disclaimer to learn more.

-Poison ivy is a plant common in Mexico, North America and Canada, that has 3 leaves like the photo below.
+Poison ivy is a plant common in Mexico, North America, and Canada, that has 3 leaves like the photo below.
 It grows in wooded and marshy areas.

 It secretes urushiol which is an oil that causes a rash or a cluster of blisters on the affected skin also called contact dermatitis, which itches like crazy.

-When you scratch the blisters, they break open and release oils which cause the rash spread on your body and to others you come in contact with.
+When you scratch the blisters, they break open and release oils which cause the rash to spread on your body and to others you come in contact with.

 It’s difficult but so important not to scratch it.

-Other symptoms include aches, low-grade fever and a hot or burning sensation on the affected area.
+Other symptoms include aches, low-grade fever, and a hot or burning sensation on the affected area.

 I am not one to run to the doctor, I prefer using natural methods to help my body heal, so over the years, I’ve tested many natural remedies to get rid of poison ivy rashes.

-That being said, if you have trouble breathing, swallowing or have poison ivy in your eyes (been there) don’t hesitate to see a doctor.
+That being said, if you have trouble breathing, swallowing, or have poison ivy in your eyes (been there) don’t hesitate to see a doctor.